earlbalai/DayZ-Source/README.md

 		* [REMOVED]	Damaged logging to .rpt.

 		* [UPDATED]	Combat Loging Fired near checks are now limited to 15m radius.
+		* [UPDATED]	Corrected legs and hands fractures they must be set with actual value.

 		* [Fixed]	Adding checks for female skin humanity/login.
 		* [Fixed]	Adding female skin to variables.